Skip to main content

 • Retract if rain is coming — water pools faster than most people expect

-An automatic retraction sensor is the best insurance if you camp in areas prone to afternoon thunderstorms or unpredictable wind.
+An automatic retraction sensor is the best safeguard if you camp in areas prone to afternoon thunderstorms or unpredictable wind.
+It won't replace good habits, but it catches the gusts you sleep through.

 Related: RV maintenance checklist · RV campsite setup guide · RV severe weather safety